16 Top Philadelphia Landmarks to Visit

 Betsy Ross House in the historic district

 A Pennsylvania colonial style building on Arch Street—the Betsy Ross House—is one of the most famous landmarks in Philadelphia.
 The 1740s home is filled with information about Ross’s history, her experience with the American Flag, and her interactions with George Washington.
+On a tour, historic interpreters work in an 18th-century upholstery shop like the one Betsy owned, and the seamstress herself can tell you about her famous work.

 President’s House

-Window and door frames in a partial brick wall in the footprint of a demolished building
+Window and door frames in a partial brick wall in the footprint of a demolished building.

 The footprints of the President’s House